Ethics of eating meat: Personhood

 It has been argued by a number of modern philosophers that a moral community requires all participants to be able to make moral decisions, but animals are incapable of making moral choices (e.g., a tiger would not refrain from eating a human because it was morally wrong; it would decide whether to attack based on its survival needs, as dictated by hunger).
 Thus, some opponents of ethical vegetarianism argue that the analogy between killing animals and killing people is misleading.
 For example, Hsiao (2015) compares the moral severity of harming animals to that of picking a flower or introducing malware into a computer.
 Others have argued that humans are capable of culture, innovation, and the sublimation of instinct in order to act in an ethical manner while animals are not, and so are unequal to humans on a moral level.
 This does not excuse cruelty, but it implies animals are not morally equivalent to humans and do not possess the rights a human has.
 The precise definition of a moral community is not simple, but Hsiao defines membership by the ability to know one's own good and that of other members, and to be able to grasp this in the abstract.
 He claims that non-human animals do not meet this standard.

+However, philosopher Peter Singer insists that the capacity for suffering, rather than the ability to have more reasoning, is the main basis for more consideration, and since many animals experience their own pain and pleasure their interests shall not be ignored just because they are not rational agents.

 Benjamin Franklin describes his conversion to vegetarianism in chapter one of his autobiography but he describes why he periodically ceased vegetarianism in his later life.
 He wrote: